-axes: List[str]
+axes: list[str]

-Names of all axes that are described by the grid
+'''

 cuboid: Cuboid

 dim: int

+The spatial dimension in which the grid is embedded

+Type

+int

+classmethod from_state(state)

+create a field from a stored state.

+Parameters

 state (dict) - The state from which the grid is reconstructed.

+Return type

 UnitGrid

 num_axes: int

+Number of axes that are not assumed symmetrically

+int

+slice (indices)

+return a subgrid of only the specified axes

+Parameters

-indices (list) - Indices indicating the axes that are retained in the subgrid property state: Dict[str, Any]
+indices (list) - Indices indicating the axes that are retained in the subgrid

+Returns

 The subgrid

+Return type

 UnitGrid

+property state: dict[str, Any]

 the state of the grid

+Type

+dict

 to_cartesian()

 convert unit grid to CartesianGrid

 The equivalent cartesian grid

+Return type

+CartesianGrid

+'''